Henry Edwards (entomologist)

-Henry Edwards (27 August 1827 – 9 June 1891), known as "Harry", was an English stage actor, writer and entomologist who gained fame in Australia, San Francisco and New York City for his theatre work.
+Henry Edwards (27 August 1827 – 9 June 1891) was an English stage actor, writer and entomologist who gained fame in Australia, San Francisco and New York City for his theatre work.

 Edwards was drawn to the theatre early in life, and he appeared in amateur productions in London.
 After sailing to Australia, Edwards appeared professionally in Shakespearean plays and light comedies primarily in Melbourne and Sydney.
 Throughout his childhood in England and his acting career in Australia, he was greatly interested in collecting insects, and the National Museum of Victoria used the results of his Australian fieldwork as part of the genesis of their collection.

-In San Francisco, Edwards was a founding member of the Bohemian Club, and a gathering in Edwards' honour was the spark which began the club's traditional summer encampment at the Bohemian Grove.
+In San Francisco, Edwards was a founding member of the Bohemian Club, and a gathering in Edwards's honour was the spark which began the club's traditional summer encampment at the Bohemian Grove.
 As well, Edwards cemented his reputation as a preeminent stage actor and theatre manager.
 After writing a series of influential studies on Pacific Coast butterflies and moths he was elected life member of the California Academy of Sciences.
 Relocating to the East Coast, Edwards spent a brief time in Boston theatre.
 This led to a connection to Wallack's Theatre and further renown in New York City.
 There, Edwards edited three volumes of the journal Papilio and published a major work about the life of the butterfly.
 His large collection of insect specimens served as the foundation of the American Museum of Natural History's butterfly and moth studies.

-Edwards' wide-ranging studies and observations of insects brought him into contact with specimens not yet classified.
+Edwards's wide-ranging studies and observations of insects brought him into contact with specimens not yet classified.
 Upon discovering previously unknown insects he would give them names, which led to a number of butterfly, moth and beetle species bearing "Hy.
 Edw." (for Henry Edwards) as an attribution.
 From his theatre interests to entomology, Edwards carried forward an appreciation of Shakespeare—in the designation of new insect species he favoured female character names from Shakespeare's plays.